nkoster/websocket-upload-go/README.md

 ./websocket-upload-go -host example.com -port 8000
 ```

-Plus, you can use this as a http server to server static files in a directory:
+Plus, you can use this program as a simple http server to serve static files in a directory:

 ```
 ./websocket-upload-go -www /var/www/html